davidmoten/reels/README.md

 ```

 #### A warning about using lambdas to create actors
 Note that if you use a lambda and you make a reference to the enclosing class then the ActorRef will retain a reference to the enclosing object.
 We should be careful about this because that referred object will not be garbage collected till the ActorRef is.
-Consequentl, if you create an actor from another actor then you should be conscious about this lifecycle link.
+Consequently, if you create an actor from another actor then you should be conscious about this lifecycle link.

 ### Create an Actor using your own class